Questions you might have:

 Who should a student call if there is an emergency in the dormitory?

 The University Police (410 543-6222) are available 24/7 in case of emergency.
-After business hours, students can reach a staff member from the Counseling Center by contacting University Police.
+Outside of business hours, students can also call Life Crisis Center, a 24 hour hotline, at 410-749-4357 or go to the emergency at Peninsula Regional Medical Center.
 Residence Life staff are also available to deal with emergencies.

 Can my child’s medication be monitored, and is there a separate cost for that?